syncfusion-content/blazor-docs/blazor/gantt-chart/accessibility.md

 <kbd>Shift + UpArrow</kbd> |Extends the row/cell selection upwards.
 <kbd>Shift + LeftArrow</kbd> |Extends the cell selection to the left side.
 <kbd>Shift + RightArrow</kbd> |Extends the cell selection to the right side.

+## Ensuring accessibility

+The Gantt component's accessibility levels are ensured through an [accessibility-checker]() and [axe-core]() software tools during automated testing.

+The accessibility compliance of the Gantt component is shown in the following sample.
+Open the [sample]() in a new window to evaluate the accessibility of the Gantt component with accessibility tools.

 N> You can refer to our [Blazor Gantt Chart](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) feature tour page for its groundbreaking feature representations.
 You can also explore our [Blazor Gantt Chart example](https://blazor.syncfusion.com/demos/gantt-chart/default-functionalities?theme=bootstrap5) to know how to render and configure the Gantt.